alazurenko/simple-clippings-parser/README.md

 # simple-clippings
-Node module that helps parse clippings made by Kindle.
+Node module that helps parse clippings from Kindle.

 ## API

-- **parseFile (fileName)** - promise that returns parsed data in JSON
+- **parseFile (filePath)** - returns promise that resolves when file is parsed.
 ```json
 [{
     "book": "Book Title",